 By connecting incoming callers to the most appropriate service reps, you can eliminate the need for call transfers and escalations that might only frustrate your customers as they are trying to get a hold of someone who can adequately meet their needs.
 As a result, you can increase First Call Resolution rates, reduce the Average Handle Time, and improve Customer Satisfaction Scores (CSAT) – the metrics that directly correlate with cost reduction (we’ll talk about it in more detail below).

-With auto dialers, your sales reps don’t have to waste time dialing phone numbers manually (often resulting in human errors), wait for an answer on the other end, or deal with busy signals and disconnected calls.
+If your call center relies on outbound calling, using an AI predictive dialer to run your outbound calling campaigns is an excellent way to cut down on your operating costs.
+With predictive dialers, your sales reps don’t have to waste time dialing phone numbers manually (often resulting in human errors), wait for an answer on the other end, or deal with busy signals and disconnected numbers.
 The dialer connects agents only to calls answered by a live person.

-Predictive dialers such as VoiceSpin’s AI auto dialer go one step further in increasing agent productivity and reducing costs.
-Powered by Artificial Intelligence (AI) and Machine Learning (ML) technologies, predictive dialer systems dial multiple numbers simultaneously and immediately connect an agent to the next call as soon as they complete their current interaction.
+Better yet, predictive dialers dial multiple numbers simultaneously and immediately connect an agent to the next call as soon as they complete their current interaction because they use AI and machine learning to automatically adjust the dialing pace and predict agent availability based on real-time and historical metrics.
 That minimizes agent idle time between calls, increases agent talk times by up to 300%, and ultimately means more interactions with leads and more sales conversions at a lower cost per call.

-One of the most efficient ways to increase call center cost savings is, obviously, to reduce the inbound call volume resulting in lowering costs associated with telephony.
-That can be easily done by implementing self-service support options that enable your customers to find answers to their questions and resolve support issues independently without having to pick up the phone and call your support team.
+If you aren’t yet ready to implement an AI voice bot or a chatbot, another call center cost savings strategy is to simply enhance your existing self-service resources.
+That enables your customers to find answers to their questions and resolve issues independently without having to pick up the phone and call your support team in the first place.
+And that also reduces your inbound call volume and lowers costs associated with telephony.
 In fact, many consumers would readily jump at the opportunity to help themselves if provided with self-service options.

-Besides knowledge bases, online portals, and chatbots, self-service tools may include self-service IVR, voice bots, FAQ pages, e-Books, how-to videos, etc. – anything that can help customers easily locate information and find solutions without needing to involve live agents.
-The key is to identify the most common requests which account for most call volumes and address them through self-service tools.
+Besides knowledge bases and online portals, self-service resources may include FAQ pages, e-books, how-to video guides, etc. – anything that can help your customers find information and solutions without needing to involve your human reps.
+The key is to identify the most common requests which account for most call volumes and address them through your self-service knowledge resources.

 4. Move to the cloud and optimize cloud infrastructure costs